 - The ordinances instituted by Christ: water baptism and the Lord’s Supper.

-- A Biblical view regarding marital faithfulness and monogamy, condemning promiscuity, fornication, and homosexual acts/lifestyle.
+- A Biblical view regarding marital faithfulness and monogamy, requiring abstinence from promiscuity, fornication, and homosexual acts/lifestyle.

 Sanctity of Marriage and Human Sexuality